 I have no immediate neighbours to annoy with plumes of billowing smoke.
 My garden system simply requires that I burn, and there are three overpowering reasons why.
-Meet the culprits, three messy tree-shrubs which feed the Moosey flames in Autumn.
+Meet the culprits, three messy tree-shrubs which feed the Moosey flames all year round.

 Old Flax Leaves

 New Zealand flaxes are also horribly tough of leaf.
-My scientific experiments suggest that the 'break-down' of the head gardener would occur before that of flax leaf rubbish.
-Ask anyone who has operated a shredder or chipper what they think of flax leaves - you'll hear some colourful language!
+My scientific experiments suggest that the 'break-down' of the Head Gardener would occur before any Phormium leaves in the compost started decomposing.
+Ask anyone who has operated a shredder or chipper what they think of Phormium (flax) leaves - you'll hear some colourful language!

-Check with reputable mower of lawns - for example, the Moosey Lawn-Mower-Man - he'll tell you how flax fibres love to wrap themselves around mower blades.
+Or check with reputable mower of lawns - for example, Non-Gardening Partner.
+He'll tell you how flax fibres love to wrap themselves around mower blades.
 Oops!

 So these are the three main reasons why the fiery colours of Autumn will be echoed in the flames leaping from my burning heap.
 Red of face and fragrantly smoky, I will maintain my lonely dusk rake-leaning vigil.
 I promise only to burn what I have to burn.